pierre-rouleau/pel/README.rst

   `😃`_
 - You *also* want to `run Emacs daemon(s) with text and graphics clients`_ on linux and macOS like a pro? `🥳`_
-- And you want **fast** Emacs startup?
-On a 2023 macOS Apple Silicon computer PEL starts Emacs with **303 elpa packages and 108 other single file packages in 0.16 seconds** and **sub 0.1 seconds** on Linux! 😲
+- And you want **real fast** independent Emacs process startup as well as easy-to-use Emacs server? 😲
+- And it's safe.
+PEL relies on rock-solid built-in GNU Emacs mechanisms with standard Make-driven automation with clean and documented code.

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.

-Essentially PEL:

-- extends Emacs,
+Essentially PEL extends plain vanilla Emacs and provides:

-- adds a large number (729) of convenient commands and provides glue logic to increase feature cohesion and simplify their use,
+- **Large command expansion**: adds 729 key bound commands with glue logic increasing feature cohesion and simplify their use.
+- **Extended Vanilla Emacs Key Bindings** keeps the vanilla Emacs key binding with a large set of extra key bindings using function key prefixes and instructions on how to activate them on macOS and several Linux distros.

+  - Supports Emacs in terminal mode, providing terminal key bindings for commands that normally do not have them.
+  - Support Emacs in graphical mode with some extensions specific to macOS and Linux.
-- provides the ability to easily install, update a large set (377) of external packages from multiple sources:
+  - Attempt to provide globally unified keyboard experience for a large set of commands across multiple major modes.

-  - elpa compliant sites: GNU elpa, MELPA,
-  - Github hosted files that are not setup as Emacs packages,
+- **Useful Hydras** enhance typing further.
+See `➣ PEL Convenience Commands`_ below.
+- **Canned configuration** via customization that identify used packages and their settings.

+  - Allow independent configuration of terminal-based and GUI-based Emacs customization to prevent slowing down terminal mode with logic that is only available in graphical mode.
+  - This makes it trivial to change or maintain several entire specialized workspace setups.

+- **Integrates external packages, control their installation** by customization.
+Currently supports 377 external packages from multiple sources:

+  - `GNU Elpa`_ and `MELPA`_ elpa-compliant sites, `quelpa`_ installs from
+    source,
-  - Gitlab hosted files that are not setup as Emacs packages,
+  - GitHub, Gitlab or web-site hosted files not setup as Emacs packages,
-  - and you can still install packages with Emacs package management commands, and manually configure them by adding specific logic in the PEL init.el file.
+  - and you can still install packages with Emacs package management commands, and manually configure them by adding extra logic in the PEL init.el file.

-- provides contextual help commands that describe how to deal with indentation and hard tab control in most major modes showing you which customizable user-option sets the indentation width and the use of hard-tabs, describe why those values may be overridden in files written by other when pel-use-dtrt-indent is activate, and also describe how to use a hard-tab indentation scheme to dynamically modify rendered indentation in some modes where that technique is possible,
+- **Emacs Startup Optimization** with carefully crafted pre-compiled byte/native compiled `early-init.el`_, `init.el` and control logic with aggressive lazy-loading, deferred execution to maximize speed of independent Emacs processes.

+  - See the `PEL installation`_ for details.

+- **Fast Startup Mode**: ahead-of-time pre-compilation and physical directory restructuring system squashes Emacs ``load-path`` that speeds Emacs boot time even more, allowing **sub 0.1 seconds** startups on system with over 300 packages.
+PEL provides commands to toggle from normal mode to fast startup and back.
+- **Extensive Code Validation** of all Emacs Lisp code through byte and native compilation controlled by GNU Make script which also performs **specialized linting**, ERT-based **unit testing**.
+All executed on GitHub CI on all supported Emacs versions (26 to 30) on Linux and macOS environments.
+  Builds and test pass only when no error and no warning is detected.
+  All code is reviewed by the excellent CodeRabbit AI system.
+- **Dynamic Feature Selection** allows selection of minor modes or command behaviour like selecting whether search command uses the standard iSearch, or features from `Anzu`_ or `Swiper`_.
+Same for input and auto completion, cross reference, etc...
+- **Extensive Introspection** with contextual help commands that describe major mode and minor modes, indentation and hard-tab control, cross-reference control, etc...
+  These commands print information in specialized help buffer with buttons for relevant customizable user-option and specialized descriptions.
+- **Flexible Tree-sitter Support**

+  - Customization-specified selection of  whether the Tree-sitter or classic major mode is used for each major mode that supports both.
+  - Dynamically switch from classic to Tree-sitter based major mode and back at any time and without any impact on your original selection.
+  - See the `🚦 Tree-sitter PDF`_; it provides information on the tree-sitter language grammars and major modes supporting it.
+  - Also see the document titled `Using tree-sitter with Emacs and PEL`_ which describes how to setup your environment to use the tree-sitter based modes,

+- **Feature Integration** between built-in Emacs features and external packages optionally activated by customization via the ``pel-use-....`` user-options.
+This increases cohesion between those features in ways that external packages can't do alone (and would require more programming on your part).
+- **Extensive Tabular PDF Help** that describes each major Emacs feature, minor and major modes.
+The PDF tables are heavily hyperlinked with a `PEL Index PDF`_ to quickly locate a topic.
+  See the `➣ Extends Emacs Documentation`_ section.
+- **Many Command Line Tools** comes with PEL: the `shell scripts`_ to start Emacs in various ways, build CTags tables, the `awk scripts`_ for text filtering and transformation.

+  - See other tools provided by my `USRHOME project`_.

+..
    - help you edit files with narrow indentation schemes such as Dart and Gleam files that must use a 2-space indent; PEL integrates my stand-alone `tbindent`_ package that provides a minor mode that automatically converts the indentation to tabs-based indentation in the buffer so you can see the code better the way *you* want 😎,
-- provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection;

-  - the `🚦 Tree-sitter PDF`_ provides information on the Tree-Sitter language grammars and major modes supporting it, and
-  - the document titled `Using tree-sitter with Emacs and PEL`_ describes how to setup your environment to use the Tree-Sitter based modes,

-- uses Emacs powerful customization system to drive activation of features,

-  - PEL provides example Emacs `init.el`_ and `early-init.el`_ files that take advantage of various optimization techniques to speed Emacs startup while providing extra PEL capabilities.
-See the `PEL installation`_ to use these files,

-- has a GNU make-driven build system that byte-compiles all Emacs Lisp files, native-compiles when Emacs supports native compilation and treats warnings as error on all supported Emacs versions,  There's also a growing number of ERT-driven test files to check code validity on all supported Emacs versions ran locally and under Github,
-- provides integrated features between built-in Emacs and external packages, increasing cohesion between those features in ways that external packages can't do alone (and would require more programming on your part),
-- support Emacs in terminal mode, providing terminal key bindings for commands that normally do not have them,
-- support Emacs in graphical mode with some extensions specific to macOS and Linux,
-- allow independent configuration of terminal-based and GUI-based Emacs customization to prevent slowing down terminal mode with logic that is only available in graphical mode,
-- attempt to provide globally unified keyboard experience for a large set of commands across multiple major modes,
-- document Emacs features in over `221 topic oriented PDF tables`_ which provide and overview of the topic, list standard Emacs commands, PEL extra commands, their key bindings, links to the Emacs manual, to the external packages, to description articles and more.

-  - Some tables describe tools like `GNU make`_ or languages (like `Perl 5`_).
-  - All PDF tables are heavily hyperlinked, with table of contents links to the table topics, links to other tables, and links back to the `➢Index PDF`_ that gives you a top level view of all topics inside one page.
-  - The PDF tables use colour codes and icons (see the `➢Legend PDF`_ for their meaning) to speed identification of commands, identify if they are available globally, for major mode, minor mode or under special circumstances to help you understand Emacs.

-- PEL also provide documentation on other topics.
-- And PEL also provides other tools:

-  - `shell scripts`_ to start Emacs or execute tools to help use features inside Emacs.
-  - `awk scripts`_ for text filtering and transformation.
-  - See the tools provided by my `USRHOME project`_.

 PEL keeps evolving.
 I use it to  maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use